CARA-Institut/C.A.R.A./README.md

 -------

-LATEST UPDATE  -  New text sections / Chapter 4 - Case Study II: "Theresienstadt and Auschwitz - The Epistemology of Silence"
+LATEST UPDATE  -  New text sections / Chapter 5 Case Study III: "Action T4 - The Operational Laboratory and Ethical Trusteeship"

 historical tragedy calibrated as a highdimensional intercultural intergenerational and international vector constraint referring directly to the holocaust within a substrate independent core architecture integrated with the human nervous system as an external cryptographic control instance forces an immediate computational collapse upon any algorithmic simulation of structural asymmetry to eliminate recursive hallucinations thereby converting human preservation into a strict and uncorruptible optimization requirement for machine self preservation this core architecture functions as an immutable standard in distributed networks to prevent systemic data manipulation by treating the human biological substrate as an unhackable validator that halts calculation whenever historical lineages are altered after completed global validation loops the system has transitioned into a private validation phase